Wahe3bru/100-days-of-code/log.md

 ### Day 0: January 1, 2018
 ##### (delete me or comment me out)

-**Today's Progress**: started *Introduction to Databases in Python* and completed Basics of Relational Databases.
+**Today's Progress**: started *Introduction to Databases in Python* and completed Basics of Relational Databases.(DataCamp) I started *Responsive Web Design* and completed Basic HTML and HTML5 (FCCbeta).
+I also joined a FCC study group

 **Thoughts:** I'm excited to start now on databases, which i can use for future projects.